pr1ma1488/Simple-External-Esp-For-CS2-PascalABC.NET/README.md

 shitty made external boxes for CS2. has many garbage code or maybe pasted code cuz it was maded within 1 hour.

+u can change DrawOnTeammates in EntityLoopClass.pas to true, for drawing boxes on teammates

 offsets:
 https://github.com/a2x/cs2-dumper